The Best Affordable Pinterest Course for New Bloggers

 Before Pinterest With Ell (November 2018)

 These were my Pinterest analytics the day before I actually decided to take the plunge and purchase Ell’s Pinterest course.
 It’s also the day before I officially launched this blog.
-(By the way, if you haven’t started your blog yet, be sure to head over to my resources page if you need help!)
+(By the way, if you haven’t started your blog yet, check out this step-by-step guide if you need help!)

 I chose to convert my personal Pinterest account into a business account, which is free.
 My only followers were friends and family, and I had about 245 of them.
 I also only used Pinterest sporadically… and usually not for blogging content.